 It is recognized that the timeline from the start of a book project to the appearance of the book in print must nearly always be measured in years, and it often extends across multiple review periods.
-Withholding credit until publication can thus disadvantage a scholar in a book-based discipline (disciplines in which a book-length monograph is typically required for promotion)

-relative to colleagues for whom completion of an item of research has a much shorter arc.
-To this end, a completed book chapter that is part of an established book project can be accepted as sufficient scholarly activity for a merit one time for all faculty at each rank (assistant, associate, full) under the following conditions: 1) the book chapter was completed during the review period; 2) the book chapter qualifies as an essentially finished entity and its place in the eventual book is identified; 3) the book chapter is uploaded into eFilePlus and the candidate uses the candidate contribution statement to explain its place in the context of the book project and explains that it is submitted in accordance with this review accommodation; 4) completed but unpublished book chapters cannot be used to support acceleration, additional off-scale, or promotion; 5) if a book chapter that received this accommodation is subsequently published in lieu of the book project (e.g., a stand-alone book chapter or an article in a book) the candidate contribution statement should note that the work was previously credited with this accommodation.
+Withholding credit until publication can thus disadvantage a scholar in a book-based discipline (disciplines in which a book-length monograph is typically required for promotion relative to colleagues for whom completion of an item of research has a much shorter arc.
+To this end, a completed book chapter that is part of an established, single-author book project can be accepted as sufficient scholarly activity for a merit one time for all faculty at each rank (assistant, associate, full) under the following conditions: 1) the book chapter was completed during the review period; 2) the book chapter qualifies as an essentially finished entity and its place in the eventual book is identified; 3) the book chapter along with the book project plan is uploaded as one PDF into eFilePlus under Other Information, Non-Confidential Document; 4) completed but unpublished book chapters cannot be used to support acceleration, additional off-scale, or promotion; 5) if a book chapter that received this accommodation is subsequently published in lieu of the book project (e.g., a stand-alone book chapter or an article in a book) the candidate contribution statement should note that the work was previously credited with this accommodation.